-Since 2001, foreign troops are stationed in Afghanistan to fight the Islamist Taliban Regime ruling the country, and to help the Afghan government stabilize.
-The United States has sent the largest number of soldiers for this ISAF mission helmed by the NATO.
+Since 2001, foreign troops have been stationed in Afghanistan to fight the Taliban, which rule the country until the 2002 invasion, and to help the Afghan government stabilize.
+The United States has sent the largest number of soldiers for this ISAF mission, helmed by NATO.
 The troops are now slowly being withdrawn from the country.
 However, Afghanistan's economy may need a lot more time to recover from the war.

 This text provides general information.
 Statista assumes no